“If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.”

 The word “if” assumes reality; we can translate it by the word “since.”
 “Since” (in view of the fact), you were raised with Christ.
 That God has already raised us with Christ is an assumed fact.
 It is a fact that God has raised us with Christ (Eph 2:5,6).
 It is something already done.
 There is no doubt in the “if” in the Greek here; it is a statement of fact.

-“Raised with Christ” is an advance on “dead with Christ” of 2:20.
 A prerogative of the Christian life is that the Christian has risen with Christ.
+“Raised with Christ” is an advance on “dead with Christ” of Colossians 2:20.
 “Risen with” means to cause to live again together with.
 Here God raises the believer to live together with Christ.
 By virtue of our union with Christ, we are justified and will be glorified.
 Because this is a judicial resurrection, it makes it no less real.

 God sees things differently than we do.
-God’s viewpoint here is positional truth.
+His viewpoint here is positional truth for the believer.
 God views us as already dead (Co 2:20), buried (Co 2:12), and raised in Christ.
-God sees better than we do, but he expects us to see what he has done in Christ with the eye of faith.
-This has nothing to do with our feelings.
+God sees better than we do, but He expects us to see what He has done in Christ with the eye of faith.
+Our status with God has nothing to do with our feelings.
 We cannot taste, feel, or smell positional truth.
 Our position in Christ is infallible, unalterable, eternal, and exalted.
 God said it, and our faith lays hold of it.
 Religious duck bumps do not confirm the facts.
 Emotions appreciate what God has done.
-All God wants is for us to lay hold of our privilege by faith.
+God wants us to lay hold of our privilege in Christ by faith.

 God expects us to live the Christian life on the declared fact of our resurrection with Christ.